32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 32. Turkey and cheese bento box

 Pinwheels or sandwiches with alternating layers of turkey, cheese, and lettuce make an appealing lunch.
+Cooked turkey provides up to 29g of protein and several minerals, including phosphorus, potassium, zinc, calcium, and magnesium (25).
+Combining it with cheese adds to the nutritional level.
 Add celery sticks and mixed berries to complete the platter.
-You may also add a side dish such as hummus, cheese dip, or even mustard sauce.
-This is easy to pack and can also be prepared beforehand and stored.
+You may add a side dish such as hummus, cheese dip, or mustard sauce.
+It is easy to pack and can also be prepared beforehand and stored.

 Creative cuts bento box lunch ideas